lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Methods with side effects are called in the form of an imperative verb: `list.sort()`.

-Similar non-mutating methods which return new values, must be called using past participle: `let newList = oldList.sorted()`.
+Similar non-mutating methods that return new values must be called using past participle: `let newList = oldList.sorted()`.
 Or present participle: `let newList = oldList.sortingLexicographically()`.

 Argument names follow rules for variable names.
 An engineer makes use of Swift syntax possibilities, for example: `func insert(_ element: Element, at index: Int)`.

 Factory method names start with the word "make".
-Both factory methods and initializers have its arguments as a list, conventionally it's not necessary for them to form phrases.
+Both factory methods and initializers have their arguments as a list, conventionally it's not necessary for them to form phrases.

 **Do**: